 Our common stock commenced trading on the Nasdaq SmallCap Market on May 28, 2002, following approval by The Nasdaq Stock Market, Inc. of our May 14, 2002 application to transfer the listing of our common stock from the Nasdaq National Market to the Nasdaq SmallCap Market.
 We determined to apply voluntarily for transfer to the Nasdaq SmallCap Market so as to avoid anticipated Nasdaq National Market delisting proceedings and to take advantage of the Nasdaq SmallCap Market rule which provides an extended grace period for compliance with the \$1.00 per share minimum bid requirement.
-We had received a letter from Nasdaq on February 14, 2002, notifying us that during the preceding 30 consecutive trading days, the bid price of our common stock had closed below the minimum bid price of \$1.00 per share as required by the Nasdaq National Market under Nasdaq Marketplace Rule 4450(a)(5).
+We had received a letter from Nasdaq on February 14, 2002, notifying us that during the preceding 30 consecutive trading days, the bid price of our common stock had closed below the minimum bid price of \$1.00 per share as required for continued listing on the Nasdaq National Market under Nasdaq Marketplace Rule 4450(a)(5).
 The letter stated that we had until May 15, 2002 to demonstrate compliance with such rule and that, if we were not in compliance by that date, Nasdaq would notify us that our securities would be delisted from the Nasdaq National Market.
 The letter also stated that we could apply to transfer the listing of our common stock to the Nasdaq SmallCap Market.

 Our application to transfer the listing of our common stock to the Nasdaq SmallCap Market stayed Nasdaq National Market delisting proceedings related to non-compliance with the Nasdaq National Market's \$1.00 per share minimum bid price requirement.
-We have until August 13, 2002 to satisfy the Nasdaq SmallCap Market's \$1.00 per share minimum bid price requirement.
-We have until August 13, 2002 to satisfy the Nasdaq SmallCap Market's \$1.00 per share minimum bid price requirement.
-After that, we could also be eligible for an additional 180 calendar day grace period provided that at such time we meet the initial listing requirements for the Nasdaq SmallCap Market under Nasdaq Marketplace Rule 4310(c)(2)(A), which requires, generally, an issuer to have (i) stockholders' equity of \$5 million, (ii) a market capitalization of \$50 million or (iii) net income of \$750,000 (excluding extraordinary or non-recurring items) in the most recently completed fiscal year or in two of the three most recently completed fiscal years.
+We have until February 10, 2003 to satisfy the Nasdaq SmallCap Market's \$1.00 per share minimum bid price requirement, taking into account the Nasdaq SmallCap Market's initial 180 calendar day grace period to demonstrate compliance with the requirement (which period was deemed to begin upon receipt of Nasdaq's February 14, 2002 letter), as well as the Nasdaq SmallCap Market's additional 180-day grace period which Nasdaq automatically provided us on August 14, 2002 for meeting certain objective listing criteria.
 We currently meet all of the initial and continued inclusion criteria for the Nasdaq SmallCap Market except for the minimum bid price requirement.